 One of the advantages of living in a close-knit community is having support if you’re going through mental health issues and problems.
 Tallassee provides many mental health services at clinics, the hospital or in private practices.
 An array of therapists and psychologists can be found through a simple Internet search, resources at the local library or at a health clinic.
 If you find yourself questioning whether you need to seek some help, get in touch with someone right away.

-I am licensed in Alabama with 19 years of professional work experience.
-I have experience in helping clients with stress and anxiety, coping with addictions, motivation, self esteem, and confidence, & depression.
+I have worked in Mental Health for 15 years.
+I am licensed in Alabama with 5+ years of professional therapeutic work experience.
+I have had the privilege of working with children, adolescents, adults and their families.
+I have experience in helping clients with stress and anxiety, family conflicts, parenting issues, & motivation, self esteem, and confidence.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+It takes courage to seek out a more fulfilling and ...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Tallassee area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Tallassee due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Tallassee to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.